 March 14th marks the celebration of Summer Day, a national feast that originates from the pagan beliefs of Albanian’s Illyrian ancestors.
 Legends say that Summer Day is a celebration for the rebirth of nature after the end of the winter season and is also a sign of the rejuvenation of people’s spirit.

 The center of celebrations is Elbasan, a city located in central Albania and well known for the production of the symbol food of Summer Day, a homemade cake named “ballokume”.

-Every year, state institutions, NGOs and businesses organize festivals, exhibitions, handicraft and artisanal fairs, street parties and entertaining / sport activities for people of all ages.
-Most of the events take place in city centers and main boulevards throughout the country, from 9:00am to 00:00am of the next day.
+Every year, state institutions, NGOs and businesses organize festivals, exhibitions, handicrafts, and artisanal fairs, street parties, and leisure / sport activities for people of all ages.
+Most of the events take place in city centers and main boulevards throughout the country, from 9:00, am to 00:00 am of the next day.
 March 14th became an official holiday in Albania in 2004.